 NVLV underlines the importance of family farmers worldwide, in maintaining a constant natural soil fertility, and preserving food sovereignty as well as agricultural production capacity on the long run.
 Their existence is threatened by BigAg enterprises and some governments that ignore the merits of a small-scale, diversified approach towards wholesome food production.
 In order to be sustainable it requires a coherent type of agriculture: one that can adequately respond to its environment and -with the help of the local community- can maintain that balance under changing climatic conditions.
 That is the agro-ecological approach.

-Unfortunately, in dealing with all his technology the industrial agriculturalist overlooks one very urgent problem growing under his heavy-duty tractor tyres: erosion of his soils, first on a micro and then on a macro level.
+Unfortunately, the industrial agriculturalist is not the one that wil save us with all his technology , as he overlooks one very urgent problem growing under his heavy-duty tractor tyres: erosion of his soils.
+First on a micro and then on a macro level.
 He destroys his own land by ignoring the humus factor!

 Let's put our priorities right: our most urgent problem is not how to feed the rest of the world, but how to keep our own soils in a productive state!

 We have to bring organic carbon back to the soil, in order to close the cycle and preserve the production capacity of our landIndustrial soil cultivation techniques and their contribution towards soil degradation